 - Take moulds of your mouth which become our study models to design your new teeth

 We’ll also explain the different treatment options and the advantages and disadvantages of each.
-We believe that All-on-4 offers significant benefits over other therapies, but we also believe that it is our responsibility to provide you with all your options so you can make an informed choice.
+We believe that the All on 4 treatment concept offers significant benefits over other options, but we also believe that it is our responsibility to provide you with all your options so you can make an informed choice.

 After your consultation, you’ll get a comprehensive written treatment plan outlining the steps, timeline and cost.
 We advise you to always obtain a written treatment plan before accepting treatment from any clinician.